-Application Form

-Cycling Instructor - Bikeability
+Application Form - Cycling Instructor - Bikeability

 Thank you for your interest in becoming a Cycle Instructor with Cycle North.

 We are currently recruiting instructors to deliver Bikeability Levels 1, 2 and 3 to primary and secondary schools.
-Please read the enclosed job description and personal specification and, if you would like to apply, complete and return the application form as soon as possible.
+Please read the enclosed job description and personal specification.
+If you would like to apply, complete and return the application form as soon as possible.
 If your application is accepted, we will then ask you to attend an interview.